 Later, they get brought to the Joint Terrorism Task Force in Berlin as Steve, Sam and T’Challa learn from Dep.
 Task Force Director Everett Ross that Bucky will be contained for psychological evaluation and extradition.
 As Sharon Carter and Natasha Romanoff a.k.a.
 Black Widow accompany them, Ross informs the group that Rogers & Wilson’s superhero outfits & gear will be placed in lock-up while they’ll be allowed to work from a desk instead of a prison cell.
 As they reach the central chamber, they find Tony in the middle of a phone call with the press.
 Stark then informs Steve that U.S. Secretary of State Thaddeus “Thunderbolt” Ross wants both him and Sam prosecuted in order to inform the whole world that no one is above the law, not even the Avengers.
 Later, Rogers, Wilson & Carter oversee Barnes’ psyche evaluation from the main conference room.
 Steve then wonders why the task force would release James’ security photo, since it only succeeded in flushing his longtime friend out of hiding by the world’s authorities.
 Sharon then assumes that someone framed Bucky in order for them to flush him out.
 Suddenly, the whole building’s power goes out (which was explained in the movie as an EMP Device was sent to the power plant) while down in Barnes’ cell, the faux psychiatrist who’s actually Helmut Zemo then takes out a red book that he acquired and begins to read off the listed trigger words.
 Feeling his mind slipping, James forces his way out of his cell and tries to stop him, but Zemo is able to read them off and get him under his control.

 By the time that Steve and Sam reach the cell and confront Helmut, they’re too late as the Winter Soldier attacks them and makes his way up the building.
 Tony, Sharon and Natasha try to fight him, but Barnes is able to take them down.
 T’Challa then intervenes and effectively engages him upon an upper level, yet after he kicks James over the side and jumps down to reengage, he discovers that his foe has quickly left.
-As Sam discovers Bucky’s jacket outside and realizes that he’s heading for the rooftop helicopter, James reaches the aircraft and starts it up.
+As Sam discovers Bucky’s jacket outside and realizes that he’s heading for the rooftop helicopter, Barnes reaches the aircraft and starts it up.
 At that moment, Steve catches up and grabs onto it just as James is taking off.
 Rogers then grabs onto the platform and uses his super-soldier strength to pull the helicopter back towards him, causing it to crash and land onto the side.
 However, Bucky punches though the windshield and grabs Steve as they and the craft end up plummeting into the water.
 Rogers then emerges with an unconscious Barnes as he swims away with his comrade.
 Later on within the Joint Terrorism Task Force, Thaddeus confronts Tony & Natasha and says that he intends to use Special Ops in order to find Steve, Sam & Bucky.
 Stark argues that “boys and bullets” won’t be able to effectively bring them in.
 As such, he promises to go out himself and bring them in alongside Romanoff.
 Thaddeus agrees, but he gives them only 1 1/2 days to accomplish their mission before he heads out.
 Natasha then says that they don’t have enough superpowered people to properly help them out, even though she’ll be able to have T’Challa accompany them.
 However, Tony says that he knows whom he can bring in.

 We then shift over to the NYC borough of Queens as Peter arrives back at his apartment and mentions how there’s a “crazy car parked outside”, before he soon discovers Tony talking with May.
 Stark explains that he’s here to deliver the good news of her nephew acquiring a grant from the September Foundation.
 Peter then asks what he applied before, to which Tony says that he’s here to iron those details out and that it’s “well-funded”.
 From there, he gets permission from May in order to talk with her nephew in private.
 After they reach his room, Stark soon discovers that Parker has plenty of outdated tech that others have thrown out.
 After Peter says that he didn’t sign up for the grant, Tony soon agrees with him before he holographically brings up security footage of Parker’s exploits as Spider-Man.
 Peter tries to deny it, but Stark soon finds his outfit within his mini-attic.
 With his identity confirmed, Parker says that he was having a perfect day prior to this moment before he mentions that no one else knows his secret identity, especially not his aunt.
 As Tony continues to share his impressed nature over what he’s done in terms of putting into his superhero gig, he then tells Peter that he’ll proudly give him a suit upgrade.
 Stark then asks him why he goes out in a disguise and fight crimes, to which Parker says that he’s had his powers for six months at this point before he essentially says that he just wants to make things better “for the little guy”.
 And so, Issue 1 ends with Tony saying that he’ll be taking him to Germany, to which Peter says that he can’t just drop his schoolwork out of the blue.
-Stark then says that he’ll tell Aunt May that he’ll be taking her nephew on a “field trip”, causing Parker to shoot some web onto Tony’s hand and stick him to the door and makes him promises not to tell her.
+Stark then says that he’ll tell Aunt May that he’ll be taking her nephew on a “field trip”, causing Parker to shoot some web onto Tony’s hand and stick him to the door and makes him promise not to tell her.
 From there, they agree to work with each other for their overseas excursion.

 Issue 2 begins long after a series of events where Steve & Sam learn from Bucky about Helmut Zemo and that he’s on his way to a base in Siberia, in addition to their recruiting a few more superpowered figures onto their side and Sharon becoming a fugitive by acquiring Rogers and Wilson’s suit & gear.
 The comic itself properly starts at the Leipzig/Halle Airport as Captain America heads for a helicopter in order to chase down Zemo.
 However, it immediately gets disabled before he’s met upon by Iron Man, War Machine, Black Widow and Black Panther.
 Steve explains that Helmut is the true mastermind behind Bucky’s frame-up.
 However, Tony says that he wants him and Barnes to be brought into their custody, due to the loss of innocent lives at the U.N. meeting in Vienna.
 Steve then mentions how there’s five more super-soldiers lying in wait that Zemo is on his way towards and that he can’t let him get there.
 Natasha then tries to warn Rogers that he shouldn’t try to fight his way out, but Stark finally gets impatient and calls out for “Underoos”.
 Suddenly, Captain America gets his shield yanked out of his grasp before his hands get immediately webbed together as Spider-Man leaps in to make his presence.
 After Peter gets a bit chatty, Iron Man then chastises Steve for dragging their teammates into protecting a criminal and that he’s only trying to prevent the Avengers from falling apart, yet Captain America criticizes Tony and says that he did just that by siding with the Sokovia Accords.
 Stark then issues his final warning and orders Rogers to hand over Barnes in addition to turning himself in, since “a squad of J-Soc guys” will be coming in to do the job themselves.
 Just then, Falcon informs Steve that the Avengers’ Quinjet is hiding out in a particular hangar.
 Afterwards, a arrow shot by Clint Barton a.k.a.
 Hawkeye flies in and cuts Rogers’ hands free.
 Not only that, but Spider-Man gets attacked by Scott Lang a.k.a.
 Ant-Man who returns the shield to Captain America.